JC-Maxwell/pb_python_lite/README.md

 # Paybook Python Lite

-Before start remember you must put your own Paybook API Key at app/constants.py ... and configure your SQL DB path file/name if you wish \0/
+Before starting remember you must put your own Paybook API Key at app/constants.py ... and configure your SQL DB path file/name if you wish \0/

 **Signup**
 ----